Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The official launch of the game has been confirmed, following the incorporation of all tester feedback to enhance gameplay and ensure a stable experience for players.

-**Gameplay Overview:**
+**Gameplay Summary:**
-- You will interact with the game using text commands.
+- Players will interact with the game using text commands.
-- Your primary objective is to escape your jail cell using a key you must discover.
+- The main objective is to escape from the jail cell using a key found within the game.
-- Along your journey, you will face challenges, including the need to outsmart a goblin guard to reclaim your sword.
+- Players will encounter challenges, including the need to outsmart a goblin guard to reclaim their sword.

 **Installation Instructions:**
 1. Ensure you have Python installed on your system.